wix/stylable/packages/stylable.io/docs/references/variables.md

 * `stArray`

 #### stMap
-Use the `stMap` function to provide an interface similar to a map so you can group variables by context and retrieve them by key.
+Use the `stMap` function to provide an interface similar to a map.
+You can group variables by context and retrieve them by key.

 Its definition is comprised of key/value pairs with a space as a delimiter between them, and a comma as a separator between pairs.